 Have questions on the intricacies of cleanroom design?
-At Vernick & Associates, we’ve got answers.
-Since 1985, we’ve served the Ohio area and beyond, providing clients with outstanding service along with cleanrooms, environmental rooms, and the equipment needed for day-to-day operations.
+At Vernick, we’ve got answers.
+Since 1985, we’ve served the Ohio area and beyond, providing clients with outstanding service along with cleanrooms, environmental rooms, dry rooms, metrology labs, quality control laboratories, and the equipment needed for day-to-day operations.

 A cleanroom is a controlled, isolated environment used in a variety of industries — from pharmaceutical packaging to precision manufacturing and more.
 Cleanrooms are designed for handling contamination-sensitive substances or for protecting the outside environment from hazardous substances inside the controlled space.
 Airborne particle contamination inside a room is kept within tightly controlled limits by forcing in clean, filtered air.